Updated Mar 15, 2026§ For Everyday Items

 Most GPS trackers lock you into a monthly subscription.
 Invoxia doesn’t.
-You pay once for the hardware, get 1-2 years of cellular data included, and the renewal rate is about $40/year after that.
-For anyone tracking a car, bike, or piece of equipment, that pricing model alone makes it worth considering.
+You pay once for the hardware, get cellular data included for the starter period, and renew only when that included service ends.
+Invoxia’s support center states that renewals start from about $3.33/month on the Pro annual plan, which is the pricing model that makes it worth considering.

 The tracker combines three positioning methods:

-When the tracker detects motion, it wakes up, grabs a GPS fix, and sends the coordinates to Invoxia’s servers over LTE-M. You see the location update in the app within seconds.
-When stationary, it conserves battery by checking in at longer intervals — this is how Invoxia achieves that 4-month battery claim.
+When the tracker detects motion, it wakes up, grabs a GPS fix, and sends the coordinates to Invoxia’s servers over LTE-M. When stationary, it conserves battery by checking in at longer intervals — this is how low-power LTE-M trackers trade immediacy for battery life.
+GPS.gov states that GPS uses satellite signals for positioning, navigation, and timing.

-One important distinction: this is not continuous real-time tracking like a Bouncie OBD-II tracker that updates every 15 seconds.
-In normal mode, Invoxia updates every few minutes.
-You can activate “Real Time Boost” for 30-second updates, but it drains the battery fast.
+One important distinction: this isn’t continuous real-time tracking like a Bouncie OBD-II tracker.
+In normal mode, Invoxia favors periodic updates.
+You can activate “Real Time Boost” for faster reporting, but it drains the battery faster.

 The Invoxia GPS App